 Applicants should submit a full manuscript of up to 35 pages, double-spaced written in English.
-Applicants for the Stanley Award should submit all materials by June 1st.
+Applicants for the Stanley Award should submit all materials by June 30th.
 Submissions should redact identifying information to ensure a blind review.
 The Stanley Award committee, in coordination with the POD Diversity Committee may recognize up to three shortlisted applicants in the Diversity Committee White Paper, to be released at the POD Network Annual Conference.
-All applicants will be notified of their submission.
 The awardee(s) will be announced at the annual meeting of the POD Network.
 There is no monetary value associated with the Christine Stanley Award for Research in Diversity and Educational Research.

-All proposals should include the contact information and POD Network membership standing, for all authors and should be submitted to Cameron J. Harris, Subcommittee Chair-Christine A. Stanley Award for Diversity and Inclusion Research in Educational Research by Wednesday, June 1st, 2016 by 5pm, PDT, firstname.lastname@example.org.
+All proposals should include the contact information and POD Network membership standing, for all authors, and should be submitted to Cameron J. Harris, Subcommittee Chair-Christine A. Stanley Award for Diversity and Inclusion Research in Educational Research by Friday, June 30th, 2017 by 5pm, PDT, email@example.com.